 Pascal, the Hero's dog who fuses himself with a demon to aid the Hero.

 Shin Megami Tensei is a first-person dungeon crawler much in the same vein as the RPGs of its time, such as A Bard's Tale or Wizardrynote in fact, the early Megami Tensei games in general seem to take a lot of their design beats from Wizardry IV, what with recruiting monsters, limited numbers of human heroes, and very complex dungeons.
 It uses a turn-based battle system, though you are given the option to talk to a demon before you battle to see if you can endear yourself to it.
 By winning the favour of a demon, you can ask it for money, items, healing or to join your party.
 However, demons do not gain experience points so the only way to strength your party is to fuse two or more demons together at the Jakyou Manor, creating vastly more powerful demons that can exceed your own level.Your Character Alignment is a huge focus of the game.
 Depending on the choices you make, the demons you recruit and the missions you accept, the main character's alignment will change to Law, Balance or Chaos.
 This mainly affects the ending you receive, but also affects what demons you can recruit (Law demons will refuse to join you if you are Chaotic and vice versa), what items you can equip and what healing stations that you can use (each faction has its own healing station; using an opposing faction's healing station will cost you more).
 There's no "right" path to follow- in fact, the game strongly encourages the player to find their own philosophy and treats you as the hero no matter what side you follow, if any.The graphics aren't that great and the game itself is Nintendo Hard.
 It also suffers from some baffling design choices, like having to go through three menu screens to access a sorely-needed minimap.
-But it was a revolutionary game for its time: in an age where seemingly every RPG was linear, had little plot and was stuck in the medievalhigh fantasy genre, Shin Megami Tensei had a wide, sprawling overworld where you could do what you wanted, delivered a truly outstanding plot for its time and was a radical post-apocalyptic Urban Fantasy.The game never got a release in the West (for real obvious reasons), but a group called Aeon Genesis has released a translation patch for the ROM.
+But it was a revolutionary game for its time: in an age where seemingly every RPG was linear, had little plot and was stuck in the medievalhigh fantasy genre, Shin Megami Tensei had a wide, sprawling overworld where you could do what you wanted, delivered a truly outstanding plot for its time and was a radical post-apocalyptic Urban Fantasy.The game never got a release in the West, but a group called Aeon Genesis has released a translation patch for the SNES ROM; a second patch by a modder called Orden was released, fixing some of the bugs in the Aeon Genesis patch and making some translation changes to get the script more in line with the official translations.
+However, Atlus has recently announced that the iOS port is finally being translated and released in the West.
+It will be available on the iOS app store on March 18, 2014.

 This game contains the following tropes: